Sky has revealed the release date and first look for its brand new drama A Town Called Malice.

 “Strongly driven by music, A Town Called Malice’s beating heart is the sound of the 80s.”

-Filming on the show, a co-production between Vertigo Films, Rogue State and Sky Studios, will begin in January 2022.
+Filming on the show, a co-production between Vertigo Films, Rogue State and Sky Studios, began in January 2022.

 Nick Love, creator and writer, says: “What an amazing cast.
 I am so lucky to finally be working with some of my favourite actors and childhood heroes.
 I couldn’t be more excited to see how they bring the Lord family to life.”